Secrets

 Inject secret

-A secret may be injected into any other resource using the field secrets
+A secret may be injected into any other resource using the field secrets.
+In this example lets inject the secret to

 an ldap endpoint: